candera/causatum/README.md

  {:user-id 2558, :rtime 2559, :state :home})
 ```

-And of course you can propage the information however you like.
+And of course you can propagate the information however you like.

 ## License